russellmatt66/russellmatt66.github.io/_compsci/2023-10-29-kthGrammar.md

 collection: compsci
 ---
 ### Introduction
 Let's imagine a table that we are constructing via an algorithm.
 In the first row of the table, we put the character $0$.
-For every row in table thereafter, from $2$ to $n$, we construct it from the preceding row using the same two rules:
+For every row in the table thereafter, from $2$ to $n$, we construct it from the preceding row using the same two rules:

 1. If there is a $0$, it is replaced with $01$.
 2. If there is a $1$, it is replaced with $10$.